 One unique perennial with spiky globular shape flowers, globe thistle, is one fun addition to your garden.
 Pair it with pink yarrow for a showy late summer garden.

-Globe thistle also has spiky foliage, and it is hardy to zones 2 to 9.
-Globe thistle is a drought-tolerant plant, attracts bees and butterflies.
+Globe thistle also has spiky foliage, which is hardy to zones 2 to 9.
+Globe thistle is a drought-tolerant plant that attracts bees and butterflies.

 Get your globe thistle seed here.